 There is something very soap-opera-ish about travelling – those niggling unknown eventualities; like coincidences and chance meetings, language and barriers, inconveniences and crowds, irritations and line-ups, a winning resourcefulness and . . . ultimately – great art, wonderful food, and air conditioning.

-A recent wade-in was a quick train ride from charming Montpellier to the historic town of Nîmes, a famous bullfighting (aka bull games) town and the capital of the Gard department located in the Occitanie region of southern France.
-It was a day trip specifically to visit the city’s Gambetta and Richelieu quarters, the epicentres for the annual ‘L’Expo de Ouf’ festival, and to photograph its ever-expanding collection of street art.
+It was a quick train ride from charming Montpellier to the historic town of Nîmes, a famous bullfighting (aka bull games) town and the capital of the Gard department located in the Occitanie region of southern France.
+The day trip specifically dedicated to visiting the city’s Gambetta and Richelieu quarters, the epicentres for the annual ‘L’Expo de Ouf’ festival, and to photograph its ever-expanding collection of street art.

 A mere few blocks from the Gare de Nîmes, are some very transporting pieces of antiquity, so be prepared to take an obligatory photograph of the beautiful l’Église Saint-Paul de Nîmes, gawk at the Roman ruin the “Arena of Nîmes”, then sit on the stairs with your back to the new contemporary art gallery/library and decide which one merits the most attention – this century’s library behind you, or the extremely imposing Roman temple ‘Maison-Carrée’ (circa 4 to 7 CE) right in front of you.
 Of course, it is hard to compete with antiquities designed for the Caesar family – ultimately do both and avoid the soap-operatic crisis of conscience.